pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Accessing Sealed Criminal Court Records

-Under Pennsylvania state law, court records that have been sealed by court order may not be destroyed but will be unavailable to members of the general public.
-This is as was provided by 18 Pa.
-C. S. A. § 9121.
+Under Pennsylvania state law, court records that have been sealed by court order may not be destroyed but will be unavailable to members of the general public (18 Pa.
+C. S. A. § 9121).
 To be eligible to access a sealed criminal court record, the requestor must be legally authorized (i.e. have a court order to this effect) or be a criminal justice officer, a staff of the state department of human services (child protective services division) or be a professional licensing agent/board.
 Persons who do not fit in any of these categories may not access a sealed record.

 Criminal Court Records & Criminal History Records